lbdyck/spellc/README.md

-# spellc
+# SPELLC
 ISPF Edit Spell Checker

+#Note: This tool is best clone (installed) using zigi (z/OS ISPF Git Interface) which can be found at zigi.rocks).

-This data set contains an ISPF Edit command to spell check your data.
+This site contains an ISPF Edit command to spell check your data.

-Members of this data set:
+Members of the PDS dataset:

     $DOC     What you are reading
     $MORE    Information on where to find words to add to or create a